Christmas M&M Cookies

 This holiday cookie recipe is super easy, but here’s a rundown of my tips/advice for perfectly chewy, delicious cookies every time.

-- Then spoon it into a dry measuring cup and level off the top.
+- Before measuring the flour, give it a whisk.
+Then spoon it into a dry measuring cup and level off the top.

 - After the cookies come out of the oven, place a few strategic M&Ms and chocolate chips on top of each cookie for that bakery-style, “eat-me” look.